Experts share why everyone might have different sleeping needs and provide tips to overcome insomnia.

 Psychologists have also developed cognitive behavioral therapy (CBT) techniques that can help break the cycle of sleep anxiety.
 This means analyzing your thought patterns and teaching you strategies to counter thoughts that might keep you awake.
 Perfecting these techniques may take anywhere from two to eight sessions with your doctor or therapist.

 Cognitive behavioral therapy teaches you to identify the thoughts and behaviors that are keeping you awake, so you can work to eliminate them.
 For example, when you can’t sleep, you might check your phone.
-The bright light as well as all the notifications, social media, emails and other content lead to cognitive arousal reinforcing the insomnia.
+The bright light as well as all the notifications, social media, emails and other content reinforce the insomnia.
 Cognitive restructuring through CBT involves learning to challenge the thoughts, beliefs and behaviors that keep you up at night.

 CBT can also help you make sure you don’t begin to subconsciously associate your bed with anxiety or sleeplessness.
 If you aren’t feeling sleepy, it doesn’t make sense to lay awake in bed.
 Michael Perlis, PhD, director of the behavioral sleep medicine program at the University of Pennsylvania recommends giving yourself 20 minutes in bed to see if you fall asleep.
 After that time is up, leave your bed.
 However, if you have difficulty orienting yourself and navigating in the dark, make sure you have a plan that allows you to reach a light switch to prevent falls and confusion.